xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 for loading literal constants,  only  variables.
 Let's fix that now.

-To begin with, we'll need a GetNum function.
+To begin with, we'll need a `GetNum` function.
 We've  seen several versions of this, some returning  only a single character, some a string, and some an integer.
-The  one needed here will return a LongInt, so that it can handle anything we  throw  at  it.
-Note that no type information is returned here: GetNum doesn't concern itself with how the number will be used:
+The  one needed here will return a `LongInt`, so that it can handle anything we  throw  at  it.
+Note that no type information is returned here: `GetNum` doesn't concern itself with how the number will be used:

 ```delphi